iandelahorne/argocd-image-updater/docs/install/installation.md

 * RBAC permissions are set-up so that instances cannot interfere with each others managed resources

+## Applications in any namespace
+If you wish to leverage [Applications in any namespace](https://argo-cd.readthedocs.io/en/stable/operator-manual/app-any-namespace/), you can specify additional namespaces to outside of the configured namespace by specifying a comma-separated list of namespaces to monitor as the CLI argument `--application-namespaces` or the environment variable `IMAGE_UPDATER_APPLICATION_NAMESPACES`.

+`argocd-image-updater` will need to have permissions provided to it to manage applications in these namespaces via RBAC in Kubernetes or ArgoCD, depending on which mode you've selected.

 ## Metrics

 Starting with v0.8.0, Argo CD Image Updater exports Prometheus-compatible